wcps.model¶

 the same object with the

-appended to its iterator variables list- Return type:
+iter_varappended to its iterator variables list- Return type:

 Examples: